5 Health Mistakes Men Make

 Disadvantages: Taste can be unpleasant; may stick to dentures.

-Available in 2 mg or 4 mg varieties, gum kicks cravings by giving you small doses of nicotine.
+Gum kicks cravings by giving you small doses of nicotine.
 The rule is don’t chew!
-Instead, knead the gum inside your mouth and place between tooth and cheek so the nicotine is absorbed across the surface of the mouth.
+Instead, knead the gum inside your mouth and place between your tooth and cheek so the nicotine is absorbed across the surface of the mouth.

 Disadvantages: Short-lived effects; not suitable for strong cravings.